jsunn-y/CARE/README.md

 cd ~/proteinfer
 pip3 install -r requirements.txt
 ```
+** Note **: For chatGPT you'll need your API key saved in a file called `secrets.txt` just as a single line, from your OpenAI account.

 Run the following command to make predictions using pretrained models and automatically find the most likely ECs and calculate accuracy metrics.
 ```